Unity Day

 Unfortunately, in recent times, we have seen a rise in division and conflict across the world which is now sadly being reflected in Australia.

-The concept of Unity Day is to have one day where all Australians put aside their differences and celebrate that which unites us rather than focus on that which divides us.
+The concept of Unity Day is to have one day where all Australians put aside our differences and celebrate that which unites us rather than focus on that which divides us.
 Maybe we could even invite that neighbour, who has been difficult for so long, to come in for a cup of tea on Unity Day. 😊

 The Date